tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

  ![create_database.png](Images/create_database.png)

-* Enter "animals_db" as the database name.
+* Enter "mortgage_db" as the database name.
 Make sure the owner is set as the default Postgres, and then click Save.

  ![mortgage_db.png](Images/mortgage_db.png)